haproxy/haproxy/doc/lua-api/index.rst

   **context**: body, init, task, action, sample-fetch, converter

   Returns HAProxy core information.
-We can found information like the uptime, the pid, memory pool usage, tasks number, ...
+We can find information like the uptime, the pid, memory pool usage, tasks number, ...

-  These information are also returned by the management socket via the command "show info".
+  These informations are also returned by the management socket via the command "show info".
 See the management socket documentation for more information about the content of these variables.